tektronix/python-package-ci-cd/workflows/package-testpypi.md

 officially released version of the package, incrementing `N` each time the workflow runs.

 > [!IMPORTANT]
+> When uploading the Python package to [test.pypi.org](https://test.pypi.org), this workflow
+> will run in the `package-testpypi` GitHub Actions environment.
+It is recommended to
+> limit this environment to only the `main` branch.
+It is also recommended to store the token
+> for uploading to [test.pypi.org](https://test.pypi.org) as an environment secret so that it can only be
+> accessed by the `package-testpypi` environment.
+This secret will need to be passed in as a
+> secret when calling the reusable workflow, see the [example](#example) below.

+> [!IMPORTANT]
 > When calling this reusable workflow, the permissions must be set as follows:
 >
 > ```yaml